Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Group super-cohomology

 \subsection{Graded structure of a group $G_b$}

 First, let us introduce the graded structure of a group $G_b$.
 A $d$D-graded structure of a group $G_b$ is an integer function $n_{d-1}(g_1,...,g_d)$ of $d$ variables, whose values are $0,1$.
-Here we choose $g_i$ to be an element of $G_b$, rather then an element of the full symmetry group $G_f$.
-This is because $g_i$ correspond to the \emph{bosonic} fields in the path integral, and the bosonic field is invariant under $Z_2^f$.
+Here we choose $g_i$ to be an element of $G_b$, rather than an element of the full symmetry group $G_f$.
+This is because $g_i$ corresponds to the \emph{bosonic} fields in the path integral, and the bosonic field is invariant under $Z_2^f$.

 The function $n_{d-1}(g_1,...,g_d)$ satisfies

 We see that a $d$D-graded structure of a group $G_b$ is a $(d-1)$-cocycle $n_{d-1} \in \cZ^{d-1}(G_b,\Z_2)$.
 If a function $n_{d-1}$ only satisfies the first condition in \eqn{ncond1}, then it will be called a $(d-1)$-cochain.
 The space of all $(d-1)$-cochains is denoted as $\cC^{d-1}(G_b,\Z_2)$.